Install and configure the Stripe Tax app

 - Click Test Connection to verify that your app is correctly installed.

-Set up the origin address
+Set up the head office address

 In your BigCommerce dashboard, go to Settings > Shipping > Edit.
 Set your shipping origin address, if you haven’t already.